ngokhoa1202/cs-note/software-engineering/software-architecture/design/domain-driven-design/Domain driven design.md

-#software-engineering #software-architecture #software-testing #design-pattern #microservice #dependency-manager #dependency-injection #object-oriented-programming #solid #agile #project-management #domain-driven-design
+#software-engineering #software-architecture #software-testing #design-pattern #microservice #dependency-manager #dependency-injection #object-oriented-programming #solid #agile
+#project-management #domain-driven-design
 # Purpose
-- DDD plays as an <mark style="background: #e4e62d;">ubiquitous language</mark> - shared knowledge between development teams and business experts.
+- Domain-driven design plays as an <mark style="background: #e4e62d;">ubiquitous language</mark> - shared knowledge between development teams and business experts.
 - ![](Pasted%20image%2020241117094412.png)
 # Documents
 - UML diagram represents the <mark style="background: #e4e62d;">overall architecture</mark>, but not the meaning of concepts and what they are meant to do $\implies$ reflects <mark style="background: #e4e62d;">skeletons</mark> of ideas $\implies$ should be kept minimal.